Padraic79/AutomationProjects/selenium-projects/Selenium_Getting_Started_Guide.md

 ## 3. How It Fits Into the Bigger Picture

 - **Professional Automation:** Shows you can automate browser tests using industry-standard tools and patterns.
-- **Portfolio Value:** Demonstrates your ability to use Selenium, organize code with POM, and run tests with Jest.
+- **Projects Value:** Demonstrates your ability to use Selenium, organize code with POM, and run tests with Jest.
-- **Integration:** Complements your Playwright portfolio, showing versatility with multiple frameworks.
+- **Integration:** Complements your Playwright projects, showing versatility with multiple frameworks.
 - **CI/CD Ready:** The structure is suitable for integration into CI/CD pipelines for automated testing.

 ---